msvalina/msvalina.github.io/content/behavior-and-environment.rst

 Conclusion
 ===========

+Switching to VSCode and Ubuntu is a way to sharpen my tools.
+To highten my abilities by changing environment.
+So I can work more successfully in Bitcoin space.
+Hope you also see the arguments for importance of tools.

-If you are dealing with some form of trauma.
+For you out there who are dealing with some form of trauma.
 Please first help your self.
 Ask for help, and treat yourself kindly.
 Use this new found knowledge.

 For the rest of us, this is a call to action.
-We should collectively always strive to make our environment better.
+We should collectively always be aware how our our environment steers our behavior and focus on conscionsly designing it.
 So we don't have to be saints to do the right thing.
-Lets use this new knowledge about behavior, find good values to fight for, form strong opinions on most important things.
+Let's use this new knowledge about behavior, find good values to fight for, form strong opinions on most important things.
 Act in good faith.
 Live life worth living.
 Be willing to change when reason tells us.
 Live long and prosper. 💗